Dhruvi0211/Employee-Management-System/README.md

 # Employee-Management-System

-Employee Management System Database
-Hello There, It is a simple university project of database course.
-I have made a simple UI and basic SQL commands to make this project.
-Created with help of YouTube, Google, GitHub, Stack Overflow, free templates on the internet and so on.
+Employee Management System is a distributed application, developed to maintain the details of employees working in any organization.
+It maintains the information about the personal details, salary, leave and task of their employees.

 This site features: